-Finding meth in your home isn’t generally a reason to celebrate.
+Finding that there might be meth in your home isn’t generally a reason to celebrate.
 It comes with dozens of questions and plenty of uncertainty.
 However, this isn’t a problem that goes away on its own.
 And, when it comes to hazardous substances like meth, there’s no room for error.
-If you suspect there’s meth on your property, then (for the safety of everyone involved), there’s only one thing to do.
+If you suspect there’s meth on your property, then (for the safety of everyone involved), you’ll need to look into testing for meth.

 Testing for Meth